blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

     <form id="PostAddForm" method="post" action="/posts/add">

-If ``create()`` is called with no parameters supplied, it assumes you are building a form that submits to the current controller's ``add()`` action (or ``edit()`` action when ``id`` is included in the form data), via POST.
+If ``create()`` is called with no parameters supplied, it assumes you are building a form that submits via POST to the current controller's ``add()`` action (or ``edit()`` action when ``id`` is included in the form data).

 The ``$this->Form->input()`` method is used to create form elements of the same name.
 The first parameter tells CakePHP which field